-- Lists of inspector nominees may be submitted by personal delivery or electronically (by fax or email) no later than close of business on the deadline.
+- Lists of inspector nominees may be submitted by mail or other delivery service, personal delivery or electronically (by fax or email) no later than close of business on the deadline.
 Wis.
 Stat. § 7.30(4)(c). - If the list is submitted electronically, the list containing the original signature(s) of the appropriate party affiliate must follow, postmarked no later than the deadline.
 Wis.
 Adm.
 Code EL § 6.04.

-Memo - Appointment of Election Inspectors from Lists Submitted by Political Parties August 30, 2019 Page 4
+Memo - Appointment of Election Inspectors from Lists Submitted by Political Parties August 24, 2021 Page 4